 - Week 6 – Delete Duplicates

-When working with photo organizing clients, it’s at this stage in the organizing process that I love to demonstrate the power of using a descriptive name for image files.
-Many people are not aware that their computer has basic search capabilities built into the operating system that you can use to quickly search for and retrieve any photo in your digital photo collection.
+Many people aren’t aware that their computer possesses super powers.
+Those super powers are basic search capabilities built into the operating system that you can use to quickly search for and retrieve any photo in your digital photo collection.
 The search function will not work, however, when your image file names look like this:

 Look familiar?
-When an image is captured by a digital camera, it’s automatically assigned a generic file name such as the one above.
-This week, we are going to rename your image files so that they look more like this:
+When an image is captured by a digital camera, the camera automatically assigns a generic file name such as the one above.
+This week, we’re going to rename your image files so that they look more like this:

 Some of you might be wondering why you need to bother with this step, since you plan to use tags, keywords, and/or albums within a particular photo organizing software program to organize your images.
-Remember back in Week 4 when we talked about the importance of creating a digital photo organizing system that is universally “portable”?
+Remember back in week 4 when we talked about the importance of creating a digital photo organizing system that is universally “portable” (i.e., the core file structure system)?

 There are a variety of opinions regarding how you should best name your digital photos, but the key is really to be consistent once you decide on your naming convention.
 I’ll walk you through the elements of my naming convention and you can modify it to make it work for you: